Restrainite/restrainite.github.io/usage.md

 - `Send dynamic impulses`: Sends dynamic impulses to any Flux within your user root every time a restriction is enabled or disabled.

-Two impulses will be send, one of type string to `Restrainite Change` and one of type bool to `Restrainite ` and the name of the restriction, e.g. `Restrainite Prevent Equipping Avatar`.
+Two or more impulses will be send:
+ - One of type string to `Restrainite Change`, that contains a string representation of the change.
+ - One of type bool to `Restrainite ` and the name of the restriction, e.g. `Restrainite Prevent Equipping Avatar`.
+ - If the restriction is of type float, it will send one of type float to `Restrainite ` and the name of the restriction, e.g. `Restrainite Hearing Volume`.
+ - If the restriction is of type string, it will send one of type string to `Restrainite ` and the name of the restriction, e.g. `Restrainite Show User Avatars`.

 ## Features / Restrictions